vasconcedu/vasconcedu.github.io/resume.markdown

 # About Me

 I'm a computer engineer currently working for a tech company as a senior mobile security engineer.
-My duties comprise mainly designing and coding Android application security mechanisms.
+My duties comprise mainly designing and coding Android and iOS application security mechanisms.

 Before that, I used to work at a research institute that provided penetration testing services for a major Android device manufacturer.
 My job was to find and exploit vulnerabilities in global Android applications.